 “White chocolate,” by the way, is not poisonous for dogs.
 Despite its name it contains no chocolate, and therefore no theobromine.

-The information in the table below is taken from a more complete list on the Hershey website [note: no longer found].
+The information in the table below is taken from a more complete list on the Hershey website.
 It gives you an idea of how methylxanthine (theobromine + caffeine) levels vary by product.

 How do we know if it’s poisonous?